iddey/mplusfonts/README.md

 - **Japanese scripts** - Designed by Coji Morishita and licensed under the SIL Open Fonts License ([LICENSE]), **M<sup>+</sup> FONTS** has support for over 5 700 kanji glyphs.[^2] Since this crate is based on **M<sup>+</sup> FONTS**, you gain access to all of its features.
+- **Box-drawing characters** - `mplusfonts` includes a set of characters for terminal emulation and semigraphics.
+These come in the form of scalable vector graphics aligned to the pixel grid and then converted to bitmap images.

 [**M<sup>+</sup> FONTS**]: https://mplusfonts.github.io/
 [`embedded-graphics`]: https://crates.io/crates/embedded-graphics